una/una.github.io/_posts/blog/2020-12-22-year-in-review.md

 > "Return better than you left"

 And this has definitely stuck with me all year.
-I'll be coming out of "quarantine cocoon" a bit more fit (-30 lbs! 🎉) and a bit more creative / practiced in hand lettering. *I am more grateful than ever before for friends, family, the opportunities afforded to me, and especially all the little things.* I'm looking forward to re-discovering the little things with this newborn gratitude as we are able to emerge from our bubbles.
+I'll be coming out of "quarantine cocoon" a bit more fit (-30 lbs! 🎉) and a bit more creative / practiced in hand lettering. *I am more grateful than ever before for friends, family, the opportunities afforded to me, and especially all the little things.* I'm looking forward to re-discovering the little things with this newly restored gratitude as we are able to emerge from our bubbles.

 ## Highlights